xiaolong-y/qss-inst-tidyverse/README.md

 ## Instructors' public repository for [Quantitative Social Science: An Introduction in tidyverse](https://qss.princeton.press/)

 This repository contains the original `R Markdown` (Rmd) and `Quarto` (qmd) files, and pdf slides (contained in `pdf_slides` folders) used for teaching the tidyverse syntax of R programming with QSS-tidyverse at the [University of Tokyo in 2022 Summer](https://kosukeimai.github.io/qss-todai/).
-Feel free to use them for your teaching.
+All materials are put together by the teaching assistants of QSS UTokyo 2022.
+Please feel free to use them for your teaching.

 1. [Introduction](Introduction)